What is our counterfeit policy ?

-Because at Jumia we care about the satisfaction of our customers, we want to make sure that the products we deliver them are original.
+Because at Jumia we care about the satisfaction of our customers, we want to make sure that the products we deliver to them are original.
 Indeed, in accordance with the regulation, Jumia does not sell counterfeit products.

 Besides, sellers face a penalty of KES 20, 000 if they sell products that are not original (so-called counterfeit or fake).